 “This is the first time I’ve been acquired by a company that felt like it had a soul.”

-John thinks it is crucial to consider people from the very start of an acquisition.
-“Who are they?
-What is their culture?”
-John encourages reflecting on the question, “What do people mean to you as an acquirer?”
 If you associate people with cost, you will act one way.
-If you think of people as the “wellspring of innovation”, you will act a different way.
+If you think of people as the “wellspring of innovation,” you will act a different way.

-A very small percentage of people know an acquisition is going to happen.
-John believes it is important to remember that employees of an acquired company experience shock.
-As an integration lead, it is your responsibility to communicate with the acquired company’s leaders to say, “This is our game plan as it relates to people.”
+John believes you must remember that employees of an acquired company experience shock.
+As an integration lead, it’s critical to communicate with the acquired company’s leaders to say, “This is our game plan as it relates to people.”

-John wrapped up the conversation by discussing his biggest lessons learned.
-He reiterated, “Literally practice being empathetic.
-Put yourself in their shoes.
-See the world as they see it.
-That will inform how you go about things.”
-You need to be able to bring together people with different points of view.
-“Achieving common ground is essential.
+Put yourself in some else’s shoes—see the world as they see it.
+You need to be able to bring people with different points of view together.
+He says, “Achieving common ground is essential.
 If you don't have common ground, you don’t have integration.”

 Subscribe to the podcast here.

 DealRoom is a secure, cloud-based M&A due diligence management platform that replaces overpriced data rooms, email clutter and manual spreadsheet trackers.